Articles / Coronavirus

-The coronavirus pandemic has brought about an unprecedented halt to global travel, with restrictions and travel bans being put in place all over the world.
+The COVID-19 pandemic has brought about an unprecedented halt to global travel, with restrictions and travel bans being put in place all over the world.
 One of the questions being asked is when it will be safe to travel again.
-In this article we’ll explain what needs to happen before borders can open, how long that might take, and what measures might be put in place in order to facilitate travel.
+In this article we’ll explain what needs to happen before borders can open, what coronavirus vaccines mean for travel, and what measures might be put in place in order to facilitate travel.

-When will we be able to travel again?
+When will we be able to travel again internationally?

-Unfortunately there is no simple answer as to when we will be able to travel again.
+Unfortunately there is no simple answer as to when we will be able to travel again internationally.
 A number of important milestones need to be reached in order for borders to open up.
-In the short term, once the peak of the current wave of infection has passed, countries will have to find a way to limit the number of new cases to a low level.
+Many countries across the world are currently experiencing high levels of infections and borders in many places are closed to all non-nationals.

 Coronavirus travel restrictions need to be lifted